admztech/github-Pratice/readme.md

 - git checkout -b : that command used to create the new branch "git checkout -b 'newbranchName'.
 - git branch -d : That command used to delete the branch . we mention that branch name after it. if we want to delete the branch.
 - git push --set-upstream origin : that command used to push your lcal branch to remote origin . that set the upstream new branch.

+# How to add the other Merge the branches